rchain/architecture-docs/execution_model/rhovm.rst

 On some VM thread, the output operation, :code:`x!`, commits the code of a process :code:`@Q` to the location, :code:`x`.
 On another VM thread running in parallel, the input operation, :code:`for ( y <- x )P`, waits for a pattern, :code:`y`, to appear at the location, :code:`x`.
 When pattern, :code:`y`, is matched at location, :code:`x`, :code:`P` is executed in an environment where, :code:`@Q`, is bound to, :code:`y`.

-The evaluation rule (in bytecode form) affects the values of a persisted key-value database, where channel names are keys that map to values.
-The output operation, :code:`x!( @Q )`, for example, places the value, :code:`@Q`, at the location denoted by the name, :code:`x`:
+The evaluation rule (in bytecode form) affects the values of a persisted key-value database, where channel names are keys which map to locations which map to values.
+The output operation, :code:`x!( @Q )`, for example, places the value, :code:`@Q`, at the location denoted by the name, :code:`x`.
+For brevity, this example assumes that the name :code:`x` and the location (variable) :code:`x`, are the lexically the same.

 [ Better State Diagram ]